Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Methods

 \subsection{Limitations of LCS as an MPC Modeling Choice}

-The LCS approximation of a system creates hyperplanes in $(x, u, \lambda)$ space with respect to every contact pair of interest.
-While not completely accurate, one can conceptualize these hyperplanes as approximating the non-linear geometry of a scene via planes tangent to the object geometry at the witness points.
-Thus we can gain insights from cartoons like Figure \ref{fig:lcs_cartoons} depicting $\mathbb{R}^3$ hyperplanes.\footnote{Precisely, the linearization of the gap function $\phi$ is a combination of the hyperplanes in the figure, with additional terms derived from the linearizations of the single-step dynamics.} With these visuals in mind, it is evident the half-space boundaries can easily lock the robot into regions where it cannot apply positive normal force to move the object towards its goal (e.g. the third from the left example in Figure \ref{fig:lcs_cartoons}).
-The contact constraints in the C3 MPC problem \eqref{eq:mpc_c3} prevent planning negative normal forces, so the robot will plan to do nothing rather than make negative progress.
+The LCS approximation of a system (as in \cite{aydinoglu2024consensus, cleac2021fast}) creates hyperplanes in $(x, u, \lambda)$ space with respect to every contact pair of interest.
+While not strictly accurate\footnote{Precisely, the linearization of the gap function $\phi$ is a combination of the hyperplanes in the figure, with additional terms derived from the linearizations of the single-step dynamics.}, one can conceptualize these hyperplanes as approximating the non-linear geometry of an object via witness point tangent planes in $\mathbb{R}^3$ (Fig. \ref{fig:lcs_cartoons}).
+With these visuals, it is evident the half-space boundaries can easily lock the robot into regions where it cannot apply positive normal force to move the object towards its goal (e.g. third from left in Fig. \ref{fig:lcs_cartoons}).
+Friction cone constraints prevent planning negative normal forces, so the robot will plan to do nothing.

-Thus, C3 is fundamentally local.
+Thus, any LCS- or linearization-based controller is fundamentally local.
 Past C3 demonstrations \cite{yang2024dynamic, aydinoglu2024consensus} required careful experimental design and/or additional heuristics to encourage or force the end effector out of regions where the local LCS view is antagonistically simplified.
-These heuristics depend on the system and the goal, and bake in prior knowledge for what regions better enable C3 to make task progress.
-We seek a simple way to instill the global knowledge C3 lacks into a controller that performs contact-rich manipulation at which C3 locally excels.
+These heuristics depend on the system and the goal, and bake in prior knowledge for what regions better enable task progress.
+We seek a simple way to instill global knowledge into a controller that is locally effective.